 There are several ways to get into a swimming pool; for inground pools with deeper depths especially- slide, dive, or belly flop, the choice is yours!
 But you have to allow swimmers a safe and easy way to exist the pool.
 For that you need at least one step (or a ladder).
 This will also be appreciated by those who prefer to ease into the pool instead of testing their cannonball skills.

 For above ground pools, step or ladder options are pretty self-explanatory.
 In this article we’ll be looking at the step options for inground vinyl liner swimming pools.

 Drop in Steps

 First, the easiest step to address is the Drop In.
 Drop In steps are typically added to an existing pool that was built without steps.
 These are much more affordable than doing a major overhaul on the existing pool structure, and a quick way to provide easy entry compared to a typical ladder.
 There are several different styles and colors available.
 The most cost effective version is a molded plastic step that literally is just dropped into the pool.
 The more visually appealing option is a vinyl over drop in step that allows for seamless look.
-These are recommended when you go to replace your liner as your liner will have to be made to go over these.
+These are a great way to upgrade the look of your pool especially when it's about time to replace your liner as your liner would have to be remade to go over vinyl over steps anyway.

 Bolt on Steps

 The age-old step type for a vinyl liner pool is standard white plastic or fiberglass step.
 These steps, as the name implies, bolt onto your pool’s walls and are impressively durable.
 These common little darlings have come a long way over the years; now being offered in a variety of styles, colors, and material.
 They can be placed at almost any location in your pool’s shallow end, including the corner of your pool.
 They can also now jut away from your pool’s perimeter or be housed inside the main walls if choosing a cornerstep.
 Some of the style types offer seating options, with or without spa jets in them.